daenikon/1.4.A11/linux/Books/The_Linux_Command_Line.md

 `Alt-f`     Move cursor forward one word.
 `Alt-b`     Move cursor backward one word.
 `Ctrl-l`    Clear the screen and move the cursor to the top-left corner.
 The clear command does the same thing.

+### Modifying Text
+`Ctrl-d`    Delete the character at the cursor location.
+`Ctrl-t`    Transpose (exchange) the character at the cursor location with the one preceding it.
+`Alt-t`     Transpose the word at the cursor location with the one preceding it.
+`Alt-l`     Convert the characters from the cursor location to the end of the word to lowercase.
+`Alt-u`     Convert the characters from the cursor location to the end of the word to uppercase.